xpenatan/multi-module-aar/README.md

 Gradle plugin that switch between project modules and aar libs.
 This can improve build time if your project contains many modules by building only a few modules instead of the whole project.

-For example, a project that contains 100+ modules and takes 15+ minutes to build from scratch.
-This solution can decrease to about 2 minutes depending on your machine.

-The idea behind is that you first generate aar from all modules that acts like a cache and use this plugin to configure which module will use aar and which ones will use project modules.
+The idea behind is that the generated aar libs are generated first and the developer choose which module will actually compile.
+Skipping unused modules from building may decrease build time.

 ## Usage

 ```
-// Root build.gradle
+// settings.gradle

 plugins {
-    id("io.github.xpenatan.multi-module-aar")
+    id("io.github.xpenatan.multi-module-aar") version LIB_VERSION
 }

+// Create a local.properties file and add these properties:

+aarEnableLog=false
+aarEnableMaven=false
+aarEnableMultiModule=false
+aarKeepModules=

-// To generate aar
+To generate aar set aarEnableMaven to true and sync.

-./gradlew publishMultiModuleAARPublicationToMavenRepository -PaarEnableMaven=true -PaarEnableMultiModule=false

-// local.properties

-aarEnableMaven=true
-aarEnableMultiModule=true
-aarKeepModules=\
-:demo:standalonelib
+Call "./gradlew publishLocalAARPublicationToMavenRepository"
+aar files will be created in localAARMavenRepository folder

+use aarKeepModules property to select which modules will actually compile every build
+Ex:

 ```